mehgellan/vagabond_app/README.md

 A travel community for users to share city-specific tips ("posts") about their favorite locations around the world.
 Full-stack Rails App deployed on Heroku (https://knotty-pines.herokuapp.com/)

 ##### Admin Login Info
-- email : ad@min.com
+- email : swittervagabond@gmail.com
-- password: qwerty
+- password: admin

 ### Technologies Used